Deformations of representations of fundamental groups of complex varieties: Introduction

 These two results have concrete applications to exhibit classes of groups that cannot be fundamental groups of smooth varieties.
 Our motivation is to generalize these results and unify them, and make more explicit the use of mixed Hodge structures.

-\begin{theorem} Let $\rho$ be the monodromy representation of a variation of mixed Hodge structure over $X$ that is admissible in $\overline{X}$, and unipotent at infinity.
-Then there is a mixed Hodge structure on $\Ohat_\rho$, functorial in $X$ and $\rho$, depending explicitly on the base-point $x$.
+\begin{theorem} Let $\rho$ be the monodromy representation of an admissible variation of mixed Hodge structure over a smooth complex algebraic variety or a quasi-Kähler manifold $X$ with unipotent monodromy at infinity.
+Then there is a mixed Hodge structure on $\Ohat_\rho$, functorial in $X$ and the base point $x$.
 Furthermore, one obtains a weighted-homogeneous presentation of $\Ohat_\rho$ by splitting the weight filtration. \end{theorem}

-In our previous work, we constructed this MHS on $\Ohat_\rho$ only in the case treated by Goldman-Millson (recovering a result of Eyssidieux-Simpson \cite{EyssidieuxSimpson}) and in the case of finite image treated by Kapovich-Millson.
-This already provided some unification of these two theories that is suitable for further generalizations, enlightening the role of mixed Hodge theory, but we were not able to fully recover the weighted-homogeneous presentation of Kapovich-Millson.
-It will now appear clearly that the weights $1,2$ on generators come from the MHS of $H^1(X)$ and the weights $2,3,4$ on the relations come from the MHS of $H^2(X)$.
+In our previous work, we constructed this MHS on $\Ohat_\rho$ only in the case treated by Goldman-Millson (recovering a result of Eyssidieux-Simpson \cite{EyssidieuxSimpson}) and in the case of finite monodromy treated by Kapovich-Millson.
+This already provided some unification of these two theories that was suitable for further generalizations, enlightening the role of mixed Hodge theory, but we were not able to fully recover the weighted-homogeneous presentation of Kapovich-Millson.
+It will now appear clearly that the weights $1,2$ on generators come from the MHS of $H^1(X,\QQ)$ and the weights $2,3,4$ on the relations come from the MHS of $H^2(X,\QQ)$.